rf-/roadshow/README.md

 ## Example: Testing code with database dependencies

-This is similar to the last example, but uses supporting containers -- a MySQL instance in one scenario and a PostgresQL instance in the other.
+This is similar to the last example, but uses supporting containers -- a MySQL instance in one scenario and a PostgreSQL instance in the other.

 The `scenarios.yml` is more involved, using the `services` key to specify extra containers and the `links` key to connect them to the main service: